infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

 Tip

-: If you're running an older device and/or experiencing crashing, try selecting "Hide Airspaces" as this may improve your device performance!
+: If you're running an older device and/or experiencing "crashes", try selecting "Hide Airspaces" as this may improve your device performance!